-The Board of Directors is chaired by the President of BBMRI.be and consists of the National Node Director, the Working Group Chairs, the Scientific representatives and representatives of the Coordination Office.
+The Board of Directors is chaired by the President of BBMRI.be (Prof. Elke Smits) and consists of the National Node Director (Annelies Debucquoy), the Working Group Chairs, the Scientific representatives and representatives of the Coordination Office.
 Policies, strategies and financial issues related to BBMRI.be are discussed and approved by the Board of Directors.
 The Working Group Chairs report to the Board of Directors and ask approval for new proposals.

 The members are:

 The General Assembly is chaired by the President of BBMRI.be and consists of the members of the Board of Directors, BBMRI.be Workgroup Members, representatives of

 all BBMRI.be biobank partners and biobank users partners.
 The Belgian Government is represented by a BELSPO representative.
 This committee aims at enhancing links and interactions within Working Groups.
 During the General Assembly meetings, the General Assembly is informed of the decisions made by the Board of Directors.

 Optimal harmonization of BBMRI.be procedures within BBMRI-ERIC is executed by means of six working groups.

 IT Working Group: Chaired by Katia Emmerechts (Belgian Cancer Registry, BVT) and Kimberly Vanhees (UBILIM).
 This working group aims at establishing a national IT platform with hub and spoke structure in agreement with the BBMRI-ERIC IT-requirements.